huderlem/porymap/docsrc/manual/settings-and-options.rst

    :alt: New Map Defaults

 Border Metatiles
+   This is list of metatile ID values that will be used to fill the border on new maps.
+The spin boxes correspond to the top-left, top-right, bottom-left, and bottom-right border metatiles respectively.

-   This is a comma-separated list of metatile ID values that will be used to fill the border on new maps.
-If the number of metatiles in the border is not the same as the number of values in the list then the border will be filled with metatile ID ``0x000`` instead.
+   If ``Enable Custom Border Size`` is checked, this will instead be a comma-separated list of metatile ID values that will be used to fill the border on new maps.
+Values in the list will be read sequentially to fill the new border left-to-right top-to-bottom.
+If the number of metatiles in the border for a new map is not the same as the number of values in the list then the border will be filled with metatile ID ``0x000`` instead.

-   Defaults to ``0x014,0x015,0x01C,0x01D`` for ``pokefirered``, and ``0x1D4,0x1D5,0x1DC,0x1DD`` for other versions.
+   Defaults to ``0x014``, ``0x015``, ``0x01C``, ``0x01D`` for ``pokefirered``, and ``0x1D4``, ``0x1D5``, ``0x1DC``, ``0x1DD`` for other versions.

    Field name: ``new_map_border_metatiles``